ansible-community/antsibull/docs/build-ansible.rst

     poetry install

 When running from source, you need to use poetry to run :cmd:`antsibull-build`.
-For instance, ``poetry run antsibull-build new-ansible 2.10.0 --data-dir ansi ble-build-data/2.10``.
+For instance, ``poetry run antsibull-build new-ansible 2.10.0 --data-dir ansible-build-data/2.10``.
 So just prepend ``poetry run`` to all of the :cmd:`antsibull-build` commands in the instructions below.